Complexlity/creative-art-marketplace/README.md

 I solved this by adding `suppressHydrationWarning` on the elements that render these random values.
 It didn't totally solve it but for the most part.

 The ultimate solution is to perform these random and shuffling functions on an `api` route or on it's own separate server (like an express server).
-This ensures that the result sent to nextjs is consistent both on the server hydration and the client one
+This ensures that the result sent to nextjs is consistent both on the server hydration and the client one or just use static data (without any random generation)

 ### Search and Filter